golden123799/NodeJS-Basic-DrizzleORM/README.md

 3. Create a folder for migrator.ts to be pointed to

 **Note**: Migration folder contain meta data for changes in the database.

+4. Add these lines to 'package.json' file under "scripts" "db:generate": "drizzle-kit generate:pg",
+    "db:migrate": "ts-node ./migrator.ts"

+## Scripts to use for migrations:
+1. **db:generate** = generate the models from 'src/db/schema' folder
+2. **db:migrate** = push the generated models to the database